isomerpages/moe-rgsperl/_professional-learning/Professional Learning Platforms.md

 </tbody>
 </table>
 <h4>Good Practice Day</h4>
-<p>This in-house biennial event showcases teacher-led workshops, symposium
+<p>Our biennial in-house event is a platform for teacher-led workshops, symposiums,
 and research presentations.
-It develops teacher leaders as they exchange ideas on innovative practices, keeping each other abreast of the latest developments in the field.
-The following are some examples of educational technologies and innovations shared by teachers:</p>
+It cultivates teacher leaders by fostering the exchange of ideas on innovative practices and keeping participants informed about the latest developments in the field.
+Here are some examples of educational technologies and innovations shared by our teachers:</p>
 <table>
 <tbody>
 <tr>